polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/integrate/try-runtime.md

 | :---------------------------------------------------: | :---------------------------------------------------: |
 | ![image](/docs/assets/advanced/try-runtime-ext-1.png) | ![image](/docs/assets/advanced/try-runtime-ext-2.png) |

 With `remote_externalities`, developers can capture some chain state and run tests on it.
-Essentially, `RemoteExterrnalities` will populate a `TestExternalities` with a real chain's data.
+Essentially, `RemoteExternalities` will populate a `TestExternalities` with a real chain's data.

 In order to query state, `try-runtime` makes use of Substrate's RPCs, namely [`StateApi`][stateapi-rustdocs].
 In particular: